-Before beginning repairs to walls or ceilings that have been damaged with water, locate and stop the source of the leak, or you will be repairing the same damage over and over again.
+Before beginning repairs to walls or ceilings that have been damaged by water, locate and stop the source of the leak or you will be repairing the same damage over and over again.
 Also be sure the plaster has time to dry out completely before attempting to start repairs.

 About Plaster Water Damage

-When plaster gets wet the surface will usually erupt as water activates the lime in the putty coat, causing alkali salts to bubble up on the surface, and the paint to flack off as it dries.
-The damage may be minor, isolated to the surface layer of the wall, or it may have penetrated the whole plaster structure, causing crumbling brown and scratch coats that fall off the lath.
-In some cases the lath may also be damaged, with rotted wood or rusted metal under the plaster coats.
+When three-coat plaster gets wet the surface will usually show some visual signs.
+A brown stain may appear in ceilings or walls, or with a heavy soaking, the surface may begin to bubble from the chemical reaction of the lime.
+As the surface dries, it may harden and the surrounding paint will flack off.
+Water damage effects may be minor, isolated to the surface layer of the wall, or it may penetrate the whole 3-coat structure, causing crumbling brown and scratch coats that fall off the lath.
+In some cases, the lath may also be damaged, showing rotted wood or rusted metal under the plaster coats.

-With all the soft plaster removed, test the paint coat immediately surrounding the area to see if it will peel off easily.
-Work out from the center with a putty knife to remove all the loose paint that will come, leaving only sound finish.
+Test the paint coat immediately surrounding the area to see if it will peel off easily.
+Work out from the center with a putty knife to remove any loose paint.

-Go over the damaged area with a stiff nylon brush and shopvac to remove any residual, loose particles.
-Wash the surrounding surfaces using a sponge and bucket of clean water to remove any residual salt deposits and let the wall dry completely before proceeding.
+Go over the surface with a stiff nylon brush and shopvac to remove any loose particles.
+Wash the surrounding surfaces using a sponge and bucket of clean water to remove any residual lime deposits and let the wall dry completely before proceeding.

-With the surface clean and dry, coat the whole damaged area with oil or shellac-based primer-sealer.
-A primer is essential to block any residual contamination that may remain and inhibit bonding of the patching compound.
-It will also prevent stains bleeding through the finish paint which could result in bubbling of the new paint.
+With the surface clean and dry, coat the area with oil-based or quick-dry primer-sealer.
+Priming is essential to block any residual contamination that may remain in the surface, inhibiting the bond with the patching compound.
+It will also prevent stains from bleeding through the finish paint which could result in bubbling of the new paint coat.

-Repair this shallow damage using several thin coats of setting joint compound to fill in the missing plaster, and level out the wall.
-Mix a small amount of compound and cover the whole damaged area and surrounding wall with about ¼ inch coat.
-Use a flexible joint knife to "butter" the area like a piece of toast.
+Repair shallow surface damage using several thin coats of joint compound to fill in the missing plaster, and level out the wall.
+Mix a small amount of compound and cover the whole damaged area and surrounding wall with a ¼ inch coat.

-Immediately go back and skim off the excess mud, floating across the deeper parts in the middle and leaving a thin coat on the surrounding wall.
-Stroke in parallel rows across the damaged area, from one side to the other without stopping.
-Try to fill the deepest damage but don't let it buildup higher than the original wall surface.
-If necessary, use a long, thin board like lattice molding to scrape off the high points.
-Ignore any ridges left by the knife blade or other inconsistencies, when the mud has set you can scrape them off before applying another coat.
+If you have a large area to repair, use a long, thin board like a piece of lattice molding to scrape off the high points.
+Ignore any ridges left by the knife blade or other inconsistencies in the surface, when the mud has set you can scrape them off before applying another coat.

-Let the mud set until it's hard.
-Scrape off any protruding ridges from the first coat using an upward stroke with the joint knife.
-Lightly sand the area with course to medium sandpaper to remove any other bumps, etc. in the surface.
+Let the mud set until it hardens and then use the joint knife to scrape off any ridges or other roughness in the surface.
+Use course to medium sandpaper to remove any other bumps, etc. in the surface.
 A completely smooth surface is not necessary here, just remove any high points.
-Brush off the dust and wipe the area with a clean, damp rag or sponge to remove the scraping and sanding dust before coating the area again with mud.
+Brush off the dust and wipe the area with a clean, damp rag or sponge to remove the scraping and sanding dust before coating it again with mud.

 When the second coat has set, scrape, sand and wipe off the dust as before.
 Apply as many additional coat as needed to fill in all the damaged plaster.
 As you work, don't let the mud on the surrounding wall build up to help in blending the finishes together.
 Don't let high points develop in the overall surface to keep it consistent with the surrounding level.
 Reverse direction with each new coat to help in keeping the repair level.